 There is a farmers’ market once a month and plentiful free parking.

 The town also possesses an excellent camp site within walking distance of the town centre which is situated next to the leisure centre and one of our many recreation grounds.
-The leisure centre has excellent facilities including a swimming pool, gym, sports hall, children’s playground, model railway, skate park and petanque piste.
+The leisure centre has excellent facilities including a swimming pool, gym, sports hall, children’s playground, model railway, skate park, bike track and petanque piste.

 Crowborough also offers plentiful sport and recreation grounds, children’s play areas, skate parks, a thriving arts culture and various community events including the annual events organised by Crowborough Town Council such as the Summer Fair, Christmas Events and the amazing, free firework display each November.

 See our Events section for all forthcoming activities.

 The Crowborough Community Centre offers a spacious main hall and stage, purpose-built dance studio and three Meeting Rooms of varying sizes, providing community space for classes, activity groups, conferences, workshops, events and celebrations.
 Further information can be found by visiting www.crowboroughcentre.info